Cultural, social, and fashion trends have influenced the evolution of wedding dresses. From

 with intricate beading and sequin embellishments.
 Headbands and short veils replaced

-3. 1930s – The Glamorous Era: During the Great Depression, wedding dresses became
+traditional long veils, and cloche hats were also worn. - 1930s – The Glamorous Era: During the Great Depression, wedding dresses became

 more economical and subdued.
 Bias-cut gowns with sleek silhouettes gained popularity,